krbnite/krbnite.github.io/_posts/2019-02-28-Refresher-on-AWS-CLI.md

 ### Synchronize contents of a bucket w/ a local directory
 Note that the `aws s3 sync` command only creates a 1-way sync.
 If you want the sync going in both directions, you'll have to issue two sync commands (shown below).

+Also note that it seems that "sync" is just shorthand for "copy everything this one time" (i.e., `cp --recursive`).
+The word "sync" to me suggests a DropBox-like functionality, but I haven't found this to be true...
+And a look at [sync's documentation](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) seems to confirm this behavior.

 ```
 # Local -> S3 (1-Way Sync)
 aws s3 sync local/path/to/folder s3://bucket-name/path/to/folder